mikebronner/laravel-model-caching/README.md

 you should see somewhere around 100% performance increase.

 ## Commitment to Quality
-During package development I try as best as possible to embrace good design and development practices trying to ensure that this package is as good as it can be.
+During package development I try as best as possible to embrace good design and development practices, to help ensure that this package is as good as it can be.
 My checklist for package development includes:

 -   ✅ Achieve as close to 100% code coverage as possible using unit tests.